ludodrapo/todolist_app/README.md

 % git clone https://github.com/ludodrapo/todolist_app.git

 # Go to the repository
-cd todolist_app
+% cd todolist_app
 ```

-After you opened it with your favorite IDE, you'll just have to configure your .env.local with the access to your own database server like this
+After you opened it with your favorite IDE, you'll just have to create and configure your .env.local file with the access to your own database server like this
 ```
 ###> doctrine/doctrine-bundle ###
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:1234/db_name?serverVersion=5.7"